 Welcome to today's edition of the Daily 5.

 That's it for today.
-Have a great rest of your day.
+Have a great rest of your afternoon.

 If you want to view this story in your browser, click here.